 ELMO - The Carter Center

-The Carter Center collects a tremendous amount of data during its election observation missions.
-We created ELMO, a web- and mobile-based system that allows observers to submit data using smartphones or tablets.
+The Carter Center collects lots of data during its election observation missions.
+We created ELMO, a web and mobile-based system that allows observers to submit data using both smartphones and inexpensive mobile phones.
 Staff members at mission headquarters can then review the data and draw conclusions about the election.
 This technology places The Carter Center at the leading edge of technology use in election observation.

 Mealyzer - Columbia University

 Mealyzer allows users to photograph their meals and receive near-real-time feedback on the meals' nutritional content.
 Users estimate the nutrients contained in the meal and receive an expert analysis minutes later.
 Studies have shown this feedback improves nutritional estimation ability, which is important for healthy eating.
 The system comprises a multi-platform mobile app and a Rails backend web app and API.

 Mealyzer features a diabetes module that integrates with a cutting edge blood sugar estimation model.

 We use Ionic/Cordova to support Android and iOS with a single codebase, reducing development cost.

 Hollaback! is a non-profit and activist movement working to end harassment in public spaces, especially harassment directed towards women and LGBTQ people.
 We created Hollaback's mobile apps and site infrastructure, supporting activists in over 50 different cities around the world.
 Our work has included research, graphic design, interaction design, and development.
 Our work has been featured in the New York Times and numerous academic publications.

 We developed and maintain iPhone and Android apps for the organization.